evaliu2002/PetMyDog/Weekly Reports/ReportOne.md

     - Finalized development plans and milestones.

     - Discussed with teammates the tools we will need to implement the application's main features.
+Decided to use Java as the main backend language and JavaScript as the primary front-end language because everyone has some experience.
+We also decided to use React for the front-end and the Spark framework for the backend.

     - Researched different packages and frameworks for handling geolocation information.